Complex care in Immingham

 For those with degenerative conditions, we support transitions to other units in the home as clinical needs increase, ensuring continuity of care in a familiar environment.

-Our approach centres around proactive support, communication strategies, routine, and meaningful occupation - all within a vibrant, social setting.
+Requires proactive support, routine, and meaningful occupation in a social setting

-Pilgrim offers a balance of safety, structure, and community connection, where people enjoy being part of daily life both in the home and beyond.
+Requires a balance of safety, structure, and community connection, where people enjoy being part of daily life both in the home and beyond

 Join our team and make a difference at Havenmere